jackychoi26/journey_to_python/README.md

 ## How to make the most out of it?
 VSCode is highly recommended as this is the text editor I use for this cookbook.
-You can install a Python extension and make changes to the code to see what happened.
+You can install a Python extension and make changes to the code and run the code to see what happened.

 ## Personal thought
 I don't quite like Python for the following reasons: